Where God has the answers. That seemed to be the theme…

 Recent Blog Posts

-The Inn at Cranberry Cove won 1st place in the Selah Contest for Christian Writers, in the category, Romantic Suspense!
+The Inn at Cranberry Cove, winner in the Selah Contest for Christian Writers, is on Amazon’s top 100 list

 Reviews for The Inn at Cranberry Cove: